 To Form Kesar Peda

-13. Now grease your palm with slight ghee and form the peda with your desired shape.
+13. Now grease your palm with a slight ghee and form the peda with your desired shape.

-If seems the peda dough is too soft and hard to shape up.
-Then keep the peda mixture in the refrigerator for 10 -15 mins before giving it a shape.
+If it seems the peda mixture is too soft and hard to give a shape.
+Then keep the mixture in the refrigerator, leave it for 10 -15 minutes.
+When the mixture becomes a dough, soft but not stick to the hands means the mixture is ready to form peda.

-14. Kesar Peda is ready, garnish this sweet with pistachio sleeves and saffron strands (though garnishing is optional).
+14. Kesar Peda is ready, garnish this sweet with pistachio sleeves and saffron strands (though garnishing with saffron is optional).

-15. Serve this dessert to your family and friends to celebrate this festive season.
+15. Serve this sweet to your family and friends and celebrate this festive season.
+Enjoy!